bykevinyang/personal-site/content/blog/smash-o-tine.md

 ## Trigger System

-With the winch in place, all that needs to be done now
+With the winch in place, all that needs to be done now is to

+# Takeaways

+All in all, Smash-O'-Tine and Pumpkin Smash was a blast!
+It was so exciting seeing everyone line up in front of the guillotine and watching the Smashing Head consistently smash, pulverize, and obliterate pumpkins was a joy to behold.

+My team and I had to work on an extremely tight timeline, in fact we had just 5 hours of shop time and only 3 weeks to design, prototype, and ship.
+I remember us staying late into the night one meeting finishing up the structure, as well as conducting our maidan tests an hour before the event.
+If hackathons were an adeline rush, this gave me a natural 5 hour energy!

 <!--
 ### Design Principals